 2 Peter 2:18-19 For they [the false teachers] mouth empty, boastful words and, by appealing to the lustful desires of the flesh, they entice people who are just escaping from those who live in error.
 They promise them freedom, while they themselves are slaves of depravity — for “people are slaves to whatever has mastered them.”

-• There are plenty of people calling themselves “Christians” who live very carnal lives and teach other Christians to do so.
+- • There are plenty of people calling themselves “Christians” who live very carnal lives and teach other Christians to do so.
 They “promise them freedom … [by] appealing to the lustful desires of the flesh.”

-• Peter condemns their anti-biblical teaching and points out that these false teachers are themselves “slaves of depravity.”
+- • Peter condemns their anti-biblical teaching and points out that these false teachers are themselves “slaves of depravity.”
 Far from being free, they are slaves!

-• And sadly, those teaching this perverted appeal to a “Christian liberty” unknown in the Bible often aim this appeal to newer believers, “those who are just escaping from those who live in error.”
+- • And sadly, those teaching this perverted appeal to a “Christian liberty” unknown in the Bible often aim this deceptive appeal to newer believers, “those who are just escaping from those who live in error.”

 Romans 14:15, 20-21 If your brother or sister is distressed because of what you eat, you are no longer acting in love.
 Do not by your eating destroy someone for whom Christ died… Do not destroy the work of God for the sake of food.
 All food is clean, but it is wrong for a person to eat anything that causes someone else to stumble.
 It is better not to eat meat or drink wine or to do anything else that will cause your brother or sister to fall.

-• Verses 1-6 of this chapter speak of issues like vegetarianism versus meat eating, also strict sabbath observance by some in contrast to other believers who treat all seven days alike.
+- • Verses 1-6 of this chapter speak of issues like vegetarianism versus meat eating, also strict sabbath observance by some in contrast to other believers who treat all seven days alike.
 On these and many other issues that don’t involve sin we have much liberty (vss.
 5-6).

-• However(!), the apostle Paul tells us to consider whether our liberty might distress a brother or sister (15).
+- • However(!), the apostle Paul tells us to consider whether our liberty in Christ used wrongly might distress a brother or sister (15).
 The rule he offers for this type of thing — for example (vs. 21), meat-eating or not; drinking alcohol or not — is this: “It is better not to eat meat or drink wine or to do anything else that will cause your brother or sister to fall.”
 That is the primary reason (among many) why I permanently stopped drinking alcohol in 1971.
 I don’t want to set an example (if I were to drink) that might cause one of my Christian brothers or sisters to stumble or fall.

 Luke 9:23 Then he said to them all: “Whoever wants to be my disciple must deny themselves and take up their cross daily and follow me.